grbl/grbl/readme.txt

 * Support "headless" fabrication by buffering all code to SD-card or similar

 Limitations:
-* No support for Arduino software (but will run fine on an Arduino board if you program it with an ISP)
 * Limited GCode-support.
-Focus on the kind of GCode produced by automated CAM tools.
+Focus on the kind of GCode produced by CAM tools.
 Leave human GCoders frustrated.
+* No rotation axes, only x,y and z.